 Mr. Berlin has been lead counsel for some of the largest Brownfields projects in the Southeast U.S. In recent years, he has litigated toxic tort, Resource Conservation and Recovery Act (RCRA), and Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) cases in all the district courts of North and South Carolina and successfully argued a case involving the interpretation of CERCLA to the Fourth Circuit Court of Appeals.
 During the course of this career, he has acted as lead environmental counsel for several multi-million dollar business transactions involving manufacturing concerns throughout the United States.

-Mr. Berlin was recognized in The Best Lawyers in America® for Environmental Law in 2018 and the ten years immediately preceding.
-He was also named a 2016 and 2018 "Greensboro Lawyer of the Year" in the area of Environmental Law by The Best Lawyers in America®.
-Mr. Berlin has also been recognized in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and named to Business North Carolina’s "Legal Elite" list in 2010 and also in 2018 and the six years immediately preceding.
+Mr. Berlin was recognized in The Best Lawyers in America® for Environmental Law in 2019 and the 11 years immediately preceding.
+He was also named a 2016, 2018 and 2019 "Greensboro Lawyer of the Year" in the area of Environmental Law by The Best Lawyers in America®.
+Mr. Berlin has also been recognized in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and named to Business North Carolina’s "Legal Elite" list in 2010 and also in 2019 and the seven years immediately preceding and in 2019, he was selected to Business North Carolina's "Legal Elite Hall of Fame" in the area of Environmental Law.
 He was recognized among the Triad's "Most Influential" professional executives by the Triad Business Journal for the seventh consecutive year.
 In 2017, Mr. Berlin was named a “Triad Power Player” by the Triad Business Journal.
 He has been recognized as a North Carolina "Super Lawyer" by Super Lawyers magazine for Environmental Litigation and Land Use/Zoning in 2010 and for Environmental Law in 2010 and again in 2018 and the six years immediately preceding and recognized in The International Who's Who of Business Lawyers for 2010 and 2011.
 Mr. Berlin was named one of North Carolina Lawyers Weekly’s “Leaders in Law” in 2015.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.